 9. Happy Valley

-A staged kidnapping spirals out of control when convicted rapist, Tommy Lee Royce (James Norton) proves too much of a wildcard.
+A staged kidnapping spirals out of control when convicted rapist, Tommy Lee Royce (James Norton), proves too much of a wildcard.
 Royce’s original victim was Becky, who committed suicide as a result of his crime.
-She’s the daughter of DS Catherine Cawood (Sarah Lancashire), who’s now investigating this new kidnapping.
+She’s the daughter of DS Catherine Cawood (Sarah Lancashire), now investigating this new kidnapping.

 It’s an intriguing premise, and obviously not for the faint of heart.
-It’s brutal and shocking, but nonetheless wonderful.
-There’s a lovely humanity at the heart of this show, highlighted by Sally Wainwright’s realistic (and witty) dialogue, and stellar acting from the whole cast.
+It’s brutal and shocking, but nonetheless one of the best dramas on Netflix.
+There’s a lovely humanity at the heart of this show, highlighted by Sally Wainwright’s realistic (and witty) dialog, and stellar acting from the whole cast.

 With so much awesome content on Netflix, it’s difficult to narrow down what to watch during a quiet evening in.
-But missing these shows would surely be a criminal act in its own right.
-And if they’re not available in your region, you might want to consider using a VPN to get your Netflix fix.
-If Netflix isn’t cutting it, you may want to consider one of two British-centric streaming services: BritBox or Acorn TV.
+But missing these shows really would be criminal.